MelbourneGenomics/cpipe/docs/docker.md

 ### Using Docker Run

 To create the metadata and configuration file from outside the container, run the following command.
 Here, the `<tag>` is the `version` of Cpipe you pulled from the registry, or the `tag` you gave to cpipe when running `docker build`.
 ```bash
     docker -v `pwd`/batches:/opt/cpipe/batches run cpipe:<tag> batch add_batch --batch <batch identifier> --profile ALL --exome <target region>
 ```

-Remember that the `<target region>` file is now inside your batch directory, so ensure you use the correct path to it.
+What the `-v` flag
+does is mount your `batches` directory into the container at `/opt/cpipe/batches` as though it were a drive.
+The trick here is that when you're using filepaths inside the container, you'll either have to use relative paths, which will be relative to the cpipe installation directory (e.g. `./batches/MY_BATCH`) will be the path to the `MY_BATCH` batch.
+Alternatively you can use absolute paths, for example, the absolute path to `MY_BATCH` would be `/opt/cpipe/batches/MY_BATCH`.

+Because of this, in the command above, you'll have to specify the location of the <target region>` file from inside the container.
+For this we recommend using the relative path to the file, for example `--exome batches/MY_BATCH/MY_REGIONS.bed`

 At this point, you can start using the docker image in the exact same way as the `./cpipe` command.
 The only difference is that you'll need to replace the `./cpipe` command with the same `docker run` command we used above.
 For example, to run